-Conduct Hearing Board is defined as a group of people authorized by the Dean of Students (or designee), in consultation with the President, to determine whether a student has violated the ESF Code of Student Conduct and to impose sanctions when a student is found responsible for a Code of Student Conduct violation.
+Conduct Hearing Board is defined as a group of people authorized by the Vice Provost and Dean for Student Affairs (or designee), in consultation with the Provost and Executive Vice President, to determine whether a student has violated the ESF Code of Student Conduct and to recommend sanctions that may be imposed when a student is found responsible for a rules violation.

-Confidential Resources are defined as individuals who, with very few exceptions, are confidential resources to those willing to disclose sexual violence.
+Confidential resources are defined as individuals who, with very few exceptions, are confidential resources to those willing to disclose sexual violence.
 Such resources are defined by law and include licensed medical professionals, licensed mental health counselors, and clergy.